Skip to Content

 It’s a marvel that “regular” bicyclists manage the ups and downs of the island.

-Salt Spring is so hilly, we doubt we would have tried going for a ride without the assist of these electric bicycles.
+Salt Spring is so hilly, we doubt we would have tried going for a ride without the assistance of these electric bicycles.

 We still had to pedal though, so we felt somewhat smug that we were getting some exercise.

-The Salt Spring Adventure Company rents Juiced e-bikes so you can tackle the hills while exploring on two wheels.
+Outspokin Bike Shop rents e-bikes so you can tackle the hills while exploring on two wheels.

 2) Stroll around Ganges